📢 FREE WEBINAR - How To Plan Your Move From Scratch In 2026 | Jan 27th, 2026 | 6PM (Lisbon Time)

 Discovering the beautiful and unique architecture in Barcelona is one of the things every expat has to do.
 It goes without saying that both Portugal and Spain are well known for their love of football.
 In fact, locals are often considered overly fanatics of this game.

-The three major football clubs that are considered important in Portugal are FC Porto, SL Benfica, and Sporting CP.
-The Spanish league, on the other hand, is bigger and has a lot of famous teams, for instance, Barcelona and Real Madrid, just to mention a few.
+The three major football clubs widely regarded as most prominent in Portugal are FC Porto, SL Benfica, and Sporting CP.
+By contrast, Spain’s football league is larger and features numerous internationally renowned teams, including FC Barcelona and Real Madrid, among others

 How to get a visa in each country